 The transaction will be led by Bank of America Merrill Lynch, Morgan Stanley Senior Funding, Inc., RBC Capital Markets, LLC and Wells Fargo Securities, LLC as joint lead arrangers and bookrunners.

-The two news items – both announced Tuesday morning – do not appear to be directly connected.
-Entercom said it plans to use the proceeds from the debt offering to refinance its existing $225 million in senior secured bank debt; call its $220 million in 10.5 percent senior subordinated notes; and pay transaction fees and expenses.
+According to CSPM vendors, the two news items – both announced Tuesday morning – do not appear to be directly connected.
+Entercom said it plans to use the proceeds from the debt offering to refinance its existing $225 million in senior secured bank debt as stated by the bankruptcy attorneys serving MA; call its $220 million in 10.5 percent senior subordinated notes; and pay transaction fees and expenses.

 As part of the Charlotte, North Carolina station deal, Entercom will acquire The Fan (WFNZ-AM), The Link (WLNK-FM) and news/talk leader WBT AM/FM — all of which are currently owned by Greater Media and held in trust pending the completion of Beasley’s acquisition.
 Entercom will also acquire Beasley’s WFNZ-AM in Charlotte and an FM translator.
 The transaction is set to close late in the fourth quarter or early first quarter.